-Rubber belts with 'multi-ply' textile reinforcement are the most commonly used type within the quarry and construction industry and usually consist of two elements.
+Rubber belts with 'multi-ply' textile reinforcement are the most commonly used type within Polish industry and usually consist of two elements.
 Firstly, there is the carcass, which typically contain layers of extremely strong but flexible fabric embedded in the rubber.
 It is the carcass that provides the inherent characteristics of a conveyor belt such as its tensile strength and elongation (elasticity or 'stretch' under tension).

-Diagram of a conventional multi-ply conveyor belt
+Diagram ofa conventional multi-ply conveyor belt